studentboken/book-api/README.md

     this.pages = null;

     // The language of the book (ISO 639-1) - always available for Adlibris,
-    // available after fetching for Akademibokhandeln
-    this.language = null;
+    // available after fetching for Akademibokhandeln - both sources can however be 'unknown' this.language = null;

     // Weight of the book - available after fetching for Adlibris,